mdcanocreates/modeling3/modeling3report.md

 - **Algorithm 1 Match Rate:** ~75% (varies by parent)
 - **Algorithm 2 Match Rate:** ~75% (varies by parent)
 - **Algorithm Prime:** VAE-based generation produces novel phenotypes distinct from classical methods
+- **Algorithm D:** Diffusion scaffold (disabled by default, not used in reported results)
-- **Conclusion:** All three algorithms produce variants that cluster with parents, with Algorithm Prime offering the most diverse generation approach
+- **Conclusion:** All three active algorithms (1, 2, Prime) produce variants that cluster with parents, with Algorithm Prime offering the most diverse generation approach.
+Algorithm D is a scaffold for future work only.

 ---